 (Authority: 20 U.S.C.
 1099b)

-§602.11 Geographic scope of accrediting activities.
+§602.11 Geographic area of accrediting activities.

-The agency must demonstrate that its accrediting activities cover—
+The agency must demonstrate that it conducts accrediting activities within –

 (a) A State, if the agency is part of a State government;

-(b) A region of the United States that includes at least three States that are reasonably close to one another; or

-(c) The United States.
+(b) A region or group of States chosen by the agency in which an agency provides accreditation to a main campus, a branch campus, or an additional location of an institution.
+An agency whose geographic area includes a State in which a branch campus or additional location is located is not required to also accredit a main campus in that State.
+An agency whose geographic area includes a State in which only a branch campus or additional location is located is not required to accept an application for accreditation from other institutions in such State. (c) The United States.

 (Authority: 20 U.S.C.
 1099b)